 Enroll your child in full-day Kindergarten at a PWPSD school near you.
 All families welcome.

-Kindergarten Registration is open to children turning five by December 31.
-Registration will open online on March 2, 2021.
+Online registration for the upcoming 2020-21 school year is now open.
+Kindergarten registration is open to children turning five by December 31.
 Those registered for Kindergarten or Junior Kindergarten by March 31, 2021 will be entered to win an iPad!
-Draw date for the iPad is October 1, 2021.
+The iPad draw will take place in October.

 Beginning the educational journey is an exciting step for children and their families.
 Please review the following information in preparation for the start of the school year.
 If you have additional questions, please contact your school.